 How popular is the baby name Geraldine in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Geraldine and check out all the blog posts that mention the name Geraldine.
+Plus, check out all the blog posts that mention the name Geraldine.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 New Orleans dogs are often the namesakes of the cuisine (Gumbo, Roux, Beignet, Po-Boy, Boudin); the Saints (Brees, Payton, Deuce); music (Toussaint, Jazz, Satchmo); streets (Clio, Tchoupitoulas, Calliope); neighborhoods (Pearl, Touro, Gert) and Mardi Gras krewes (Zulu, Rex, Bacchus).

 At any given moment, the trucks are working away to keep Scotland’s roads safe, with their progress available for all to see on an online map [the Trunk Road Gritter Tracker], which updates in real time.
 But a closer look at this map, with its jaunty yellow vehicles, reveals something still more charming: An awful lot of these salt trucks have very, very good names.
 Gritty Gritty Bang Bang is putting in the hard yards near Aberuthven.
 Dynamic duo Ice Buster and Ice Destroyer are making themselves useful near Glasgow and Loch Lomond.
 Three trucks apparently hold knighthoods–Sir Salter Scott, Sir Andy Flurry, Sir Grits-a-Lot.
 At least two (Ice Queen and Mrs. McGritter) are female.
 Every one is excellent.